Shobhana Johri Verma

 Communications & Research Fellow

 Aakash is a recent graduate from the University of Michigan with concentrations in biopsychology, neuroscience, and the history of law and policy.
 During his time at Michigan, he was largely involved in social justice-centered work and various research opportunities centered around immigrant populations.
-He has experience serving on the board of the South Asian Awareness, where he planned annual social justice conferences and community engagement events through a South Asian lens.
+He has experience serving on the board of the South Asian Awareness Network, where he planned annual social justice conferences and community engagement events through a South Asian lens.
 He also served on the board of Paani, a non-profit organization dedicated to alleviating clean water accessibility in Pakistan, and contributed to the student newspaper’s POC-led section, Michigan in Color.

 Aakash is primarily interested in conducting research on immigration law and policy and its effects on the broader immigrant community.
 He is also excited to join the SAAPRI team and build meaningful relationships in the Chicago South Asian community.
 In his free time, Aakash enjoys playing tennis, watching Hindi movies, and spending time with his family.

-Health Equity Project Intern
+Health Equity Research Fellow

 Anushka Somani

-Research and Civic Engagement Intern
+Research & Civic Engagement Intern

 Anushka is a third-year student at The University of Chicago where she is on a selective three-year track in public policy.
 She has previously worked with various organizations related to campaign management, research, and nonprofit work.
 Anushka Somani previously worked as an intern at The Borgen Project where she raised 1000+ dollars, successfully researched and published articles, and campaigned with congressional leaders to pass legislation that would alleviate global poverty.